VictoriaT87/P4-Aventine-Wellness/README.md

 <br>

 ### Manual Testing
-- Manual testing has been done extensively and has been shown in separate fine, located [here.](documentation/testing.md)
+- Manual testing has been done extensively and has been shown in separate file, located [here.](documentation/testing.md)

 ### Other Testing
  - The website has been tested across various screen sizes, using the Chrome DevTools responsive device section, [Responsive Design Checker](https://responsivedesignchecker.com/) and by opening the website on Firefox, Chrome, 3 various sized Android phones (Huawei P20 Lite, OnePlus 9 Pro, Samsung Galaxy S20) and an Android tablet (Samsung Galaxy Tab 10).